 Other advantages include:

-Zero backlash.
-The 360-degree connection eliminates backlash—making locking assemblies ideal for precision-based applications like labeling and robotic positioning.
+The 360° connection eliminates backlash — making locking assemblies ideal for precision-based applications like labeling and robotic positioning.

 How to Eliminate Bending Moment Failure